Build, bundle & ship your Rust WASM application to the web

 license badge

-trunk (as well as trunk) is licensed under the terms of the MIT License or the Apache License 2.0, at your choosing.
+trunk is licensed under the terms of the MIT License or the Apache License 2.0, at your choosing.